NVMe vs SATA: Comparing Storage Technologies

 What is SATA?

-SATA also enables hot plug support, meaning a SATA storage device can be plugged into or removed from a system that is powered on and still operate normally, something that is not possible with its predecessor, PATA.
-It also uses the Advanced Host Controller Interface (AHCI) interface, which allows for native command queuing (NCQ), a drive optimization technology that improves performance, and the hot plug functionality mentioned earlier.
+The latest version of SATA offers increased performance benefits and greater integration with other industry I/O standards, and enables hot plug support—which means that a SATA storage device can be plugged into or removed from a system that is powered on and still operate normally, something not possible with PATA.
+It also uses the Advanced Host Controller Interface (AHCI) interface, which allows for native command queuing (NCQ), a drive optimization technology that improves performance.

 NVMe vs. SATA